MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -GenerateCopyOfDSNFor
-!!!
-Exchange Server 2010

-The GenerateCopyOfDSNFor parameter controls the non-delivery reports (NDRs) that are copied to a mailbox by specifying the DSN codes that you want to monitor.
-You must configure the list of monitored DSNs on one Hub Transport server and locally on each Edge Transport server in your Exchange 2010 organization.

-On a Hub Transport server, NDRs are copied to the mailbox assigned to the Exchange recipient.
-On Edge Transport servers, NDRs are copied to the mailbox assigned to the external postmaster address.

-DSN codes are entered as x.y.z and are separated by commas.
-By default, the following DSN codes are monitored:

-- 5.4.8

-- 5.4.6

-- 5.4.4

-- 5.2.4

-- 5.2.0

-- 5.1.4

-Although these DSN codes are monitored by default, the associated NDRs aren't copied to the Exchange recipient or to the external postmaster address if no mailbox is assigned to the Exchange recipient or to the external postmaster address.
-By default, no mailbox is assigned to the Exchange recipient or to the external postmaster address.

-To assign a mailbox to the Exchange recipient, use the Set-OrganizationConfig cmdlet with the MicrosoftExchangeRecipientReplyRecipient parameter.
-To assign a mailbox to the external postmaster address, create a new mailbox postmaster.
-The default e-mail address policy of the Exchange organization should automatically add an SMTP address of postmaster@\<Authoritative domain\> to the mailbox.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The GenerateCopyOfDSNFor parameter controls the non-delivery reports (NDRs) that are copied to a mailbox by specifying the DSN codes that you want to monitor.
 You must configure the list of monitored DSNs on one Mailbox server and locally on each Edge Transport server in your Exchange organization.